o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/player-account-details.md

   in &ALYlong;. '
 title: Player Account Cloud Gem Implementation Details
 ---
-# Player Account Cloud Gem Implementation Details<a name="cloud-canvas-cloud-gem-player-account-details"></a>
+# Player Account Cloud Gem Implementation Details {#cloud-canvas-cloud-gem-player-account-details}

 You can use the API operations described on this page to manage player accounts with the [Player Account Cloud Gem Portal](/docs/userguide/gems/cloud-canvas/player-account.md)\.

-## Functions and Callbacks<a name="cloud-canvas-cloud-gem-player-account-details-functions-and-callbacks"></a>
+## Functions and Callbacks {#cloud-canvas-cloud-gem-player-account-details-functions-and-callbacks}

 Most functions for the Player Account Cloud Gem have a corresponding callback that supplies the results of the call\.
 The results contain the information gathered or error information\.
 To make calls to and receive responses from player registration and login component API operations, you use the [EBus](/docs/userguide/programming/ebus/intro.md)\.